OlgaLazarenko/Public_Assistance_Programs_USA_1969_2019/README.md

  - [x] create a chart to show GDP Growth over time
  - [x] create a chart to show Inflation over time
  - [] show multiple plots (unemployment rate, inflation) on the same figure

  - [] answer the question : What year there was the biggest monthly benefit per person?
  - [] answer the question : What year there was the biggest SNAP total assistance?
  - [] answer the question : What year there was the max number of participants/recepients?

+ -[] answer the question : Is there a relationship between the unemployment rate and the monthly benefit per person?
+ -[] answer the question : Is there a relationship between the number of the public assistance recepients and the unemployment rate?

 "

  ### Specification: the dataset contains 6 fields/ columns